Transcenduality/sanctum-world-builder/README.md

 ### ⚡️ Quick Start

-Download the latest release or the clone the current repository, set your OpenAI API key as described below, and run the executable:
+Download the latest release, set your OpenAI API key as described below, and run the executable:

 - No installation required
 - Works on Windows (Python not needed)